masesgroup/JNet/src/documentation/articles/performance.md

 - **`AreEqualChunked`** — reads via `JCOBridgeStream<byte>` in 4096-byte chunks, comparing directly against the reference array without allocating a full copy.
 - **`AsSpan`** — obtains a `ReadOnlySpan<byte>` from `JCOBridgeStream<byte>` and compares via `SequenceEqual`.
 In the standard edition an internal local copy is made; with HPA, the array is accessed directly in JVM memory without any copy, with the GC pinned for the duration of the access.

-> [!NOTE]
-> These results can also be read as a performance baseline for **HPA with native arrays**: with the strongest HPA options, `JCOBridgeStream<T>` accesses JVM array memory directly — eliminating the copy that the standard edition performs.
-Users who currently copy JVM arrays into a `DirectByteBuffer` to avoid heap-to-native overhead can use `JCOBridgeStream<T>` with HPA to enter JVM memory directly.

 Mean latency per iteration (µs), 100 iterations per size:

 | Size | `Invoke<byte[]>` .NET 8 | `AreEqualChunked` .NET 8 | `AsSpan` .NET 8 | `Invoke<byte[]>` .NET 10 | `AreEqualChunked` .NET 10 | `AsSpan` .NET 10 |